innovationOUtside/vce-generic-guide/g-introduction.md

 Backups are regularly made of your files on the hosted VCE.
 For the local VCE, files will persist in the directory on your host computer that is mounted into the VCE, even if the VCE container is destroyed.

-However, it is still good practice, and beneficial to your own peace of mind if nothing else, particularly when working on TMAs or the EMA, for you to back up or grab an archival copy of your files every so often
+However, it is still good practice, and beneficial to your own peace of mind if nothing else, particularly when working on TMAs or the EMA, for you to back up or grab an archival copy of your files every so often.

 ## Updates and upgrades